 where T is the mean temperature, T'zis the perturbation temperature at each height, ρ is the mean density and H is the depth of the profile.
 The computed pressure anomalies (Fig. 14b) confirm that as the CAP rises (falls) the surface pressure increases (decreases) by about 0.4 hPa, giving a total amplitude of about 0.8 hPa, which is consistent with the pressure perturbations measured throughout the valley (Fig. 13c).
 The computed perturbations also capture the steep initial rise followed by the more gradual thinning seen in the aerosol backscatter (Fig. 13a) as well as the variations in pressure observed at the ISFS sites near 0600 UTC (Fig. 13c).

-The exact causal mechanism and nature of these BSIW is as of yet unknown.
+The exact causal mechanism and nature of these BSIW are as of yet unknown.
 They may arise due to any of a number of forcings acting upon the stably stratified CAP.
 For example, it is possible that they are a response to an external forcing, such as the increasing winds aloft, or an internal forcing, such as katabatic flows or lake breezes that are known to occur within the SLV during CAPs.
 Regardless of their source, these BSIW are an important factor in local changes in the CAP.
 For example it is possible that these waves alter the CAP internal force balance and contribute to the advance and retreat of the cold air.
 Interestingly such phenomena do not appear to be previously documented in the CAP literature.